-daddylabyrinth: a digital lyric memoir (2014-present) is an ongoing, interactive web-based project that explores my life with my father (who died in 1975 when I was ten) and my life as a father.
-You can visit the site at www.daddylabyrinth.com and not only explore it, but read about its genesis as well.
+daddylabyrinth: a digital lyric memoir (2014) is an interactive web-based project that explores my life with my father and my life as a father.
+You can watch the trailer by clicking the link to the left, read on to learn more about the project, or just click here to start exploring.

 This project had a good run on the international new media exhibition circuit that allowed me to travel with it all over the world and talk about it at a number of conferences, for which I'm most grateful.
 Its stops were: